-If special attention is paid during kiln drying, Spanish Cedar’s tendency towards warpage and weeping can be avoided; not every lumber wholesaler, though, has the right equipment for properly drying this wood.
-At J. Gibson McIlvain, we have some of the only kilns in North America capable of achieving the right temperature to set Spanish Cedar while not overdrying and hardening it, which can cause stability problems later on.
+If special attention is given during kiln drying, Spanish Cedar’s tendency towards warpage and weeping can be avoided; not every lumber wholesaler, though, has the right equipment for properly drying this wood.
+At J. Gibson McIlvain, we have some of the only kilns in North America capable of achieving just the right temperature to set Spanish Cedar while not overdrying and hardening it, which can cause stability problems later on.

-Spanish Cedar has been listed as a CITES appendix II species due to its increasing popularity (combined with its slow growth rate), and, although availability is still high, the quality of some lumber dealers’ Spanish Cedar is dropping.
+Spanish Cedar has been listed as a CITES appendix II species due to its increasing popularity (combined with its slow growth rate), and although availability is still high, the quality of some lumber dealers’ Spanish Cedar is dropping.

 At McIlvain, we focus on finding the right balance between environmental protection and customer satisfaction by sourcing from both plantation and certified sources that grow high quality Spanish Cedar.
 The positive attributes of the wood are what make it so popular, and compromising those characteristics for the sake of obtaining greater quantities at a lower price is not a step we are prepared to take.
 Our customers tell us that we carry some of the finest Spanish Cedar they’ve ever encountered, and we intend to keep it that way.